top of page

 Personal Locator Beacons

-PLB's require no subscription, they are a simple one-off purchase for a single use device.
+PLBs require no subscription, they are a simple one-off purchase for a single-use device.
 They typically cost £200 to £300.

 Satellite Messengers

-PLB's are just beacons, they have no method of communication, but SM's feature either 1 way or 2 way messaging with text messages.
+PLBs are just beacons, they have no method of communication, but SMs feature either 1 way or 2 way messaging with text messages.
 1 way messaging just allows you to send custom or preset messages to contacts.
 2 way messaging obviously allows you to effectively have a full-text conversation with one of your contacts.
-2 way messaging is also useful when using the SOS feature because you can stay in touch with the IERCC, giving and receiving updates.
+2-way messaging is also useful when using the SOS feature because you can stay in touch with the IERCC, giving and receiving updates.

 There are 2 main manufacturers of these SEND products, namely GlobalStar Spot devices and Garmin Inreach devices.
-Spot run on the Globalstar network and Inreach products utilise the Iridium satellite network which in itself has some advantages and disadvantages.
-SM's require a subscription in order to communicate with the IERCC, similar to a mobile phone.
-Both Globalstar and Garmin offer a range of plans for their devices, depending upon the features you require.
+Spot runs on the Globalstar network and Inreach products utilise the Iridium satellite network which in itself has some advantages and disadvantages.
+SMs require a subscription in order to communicate with the IERCC, similar to a mobile phone.
+Both Globalstar and Garmin offer a range of plans for their devices, depending on the features you require.
 Both companies now also have flexible plans that no longer require a commitment to an annual plan.
 These devices are anywhere from £200 to £500 and plans range from £10 to £80 a month.

 GEOS also provide additional insurance for SAR services.